goatslacker/alt/docs/async.md

 ### local(state: object, ...args: any)

 This function is called first.
-If a value is returned then it'll be passed to the success or error action handler.
+If a value is returned then a change event will be emitted from the store.

 ### remote(state: object, ...args: any)